 Large brands have recognized that immersive experiences win in retail, but the intimacy and personalized care of small businesses is hard to scale.
 Many new business owners launch alone and fill every role in the business, including customer service.
-Without the layers of management and corporate policy, small business owners can bend their own rules—and good ones will bend over backward for each shopper—because every single customer matters when you’re small.
+Without the layers of management and corporate policy, small business owners can make their own rules.
+The good ones will bend over backward for each shopper—because every customer matters when you’re small.

 Shopping with small businesses is often a point of discovery.
-Smaller, local, and handmade brands often can’t fulfill wholesale orders for larger chains, and their goods can generally only be found direct from the brand’s own website or sales channels, or in independent retailers.
+Smaller, local, and handmade goods brands often can’t fulfill wholesale orders for larger chains, and their goods generally can only be bought direct from the business’s own website or sales channels, or in independent retailers.
 Where department stores win on volume, small businesses shine in diversity and uniqueness.